nodeca/nodeca/docs/nodeca-technical/layouts.md

 Layouts
 =======

+**NOTICE**
+For simplicity, right now, we bundle and send layouts for all namespaces.

+---

 We provide nested layouts system, where each layout can have a parent layout, just like a Russian doll.
 Normally you don't need more than two levels, so we assume that top level of layout is so called "base" layout and second level is a